Toronto's most and least expensive neighbourhoods in 2019

 Once again the central neighbourhoods dominatead the 15 most expensive neighbourhoods, with 13 placements.
 As you see below, the centre regions are more or less bounded by Dufferin on the west and Victoria Park or the DVP on the east.

 Going further down the list, 20 of the top 23 are in the central areas.
 Furthermore, only 2 central neighbourhoods are below the median: C3 Oakwood Vaughan (again, #74 this year) and C13 Victoria Village (was above last year, #69 this year).
+Not coincidentally those border the west and east regions respectively.
 This preference for the central zones is pretty evident on the chart below:

 My hypothesis is people like being closer to the core and so prices will radiate from there (the same house 30 minutes east of King and Bay will be more expensive than 60 minutes east, which in turn will be more expensive than one 90 minutes east).
 The wrinkle is that rich people also like big-ass houses with big-ass garages for their dozen luxury automobiles, and big yards to play croquet on.
 So that's why the Bridle Path properties are more expensive than downtown because you get much bigger lots.
 Secondly, people like being close to the subway and 12 of the 14 central zones are on the Yonge-University subway line.
 Yonge Street runs pretty much up the middle of the central zones.
 If you like to drive downtown instead, the DVP is on the eastern edge of the central zones (including the 2 that don't have subway access), and Allen Road is on the western edge of the central zones.